Invariant measures of Mass Migration Processes: Attractiveness and coupling rates

-For the ZRP, attractiveness means that $g_\a^1$ is a nondecreasing function of $\a$, and basic coupling is an increasing coupling process, see \cite{andjel} for a detailed construction.
+(c) Taking $k=\a-1$ in \eqref{atr:mmp-1}--\eqref{atr:mmp-2} gives \eqref{atr:GTP-1}.
+Taking $k<\a-1$ in the first inequality of \eqref{atr:mmp-2} gives \eqref{atr:GTP-2}.
+For the converse, the second inequality in \eqref{atr:mmp-2} (resp. the first inequality in \eqref{atr:mmp-1}) corresponds to the replacement of $\a$ by $k'$ followed by a sum over $k'$ of the second (resp. the first) inequality in \eqref{atr:GTP-1}. \end{proof} \begin{remark} For single-jump models, all the inequalities in Lemma \ref{lemma:attract} are restricted to $k=0$.
+First, we recover well-known results: for ZRP, attractiveness means that $g_\a^1$ is a nondecreasing function of $\a$ (and basic coupling is an increasing coupling process, see \cite{andjel} for a detailed construction).
 The misanthrope process was introduced in \cite{Cocozza} as an attractive process, that is with the function $g_{\a,\b}^1$ nondecreasing in its first coordinate $\a$ and nonincreasing in its second one $\b$ (thus explaining the name \emph{misanthrope}).
-The aim of this subsection is to bring a more explicit formula of MMP's coupling rates, relying on formulas \eqref{coupling} and notation \eqref{not:sigma}.
-See also \cite[Proposition 2.15]{GS} for the following complementary result to Lemma \ref{expl-coupl-mmp}: for any fixed $(\a,\b,\gamma,\delta) \in X^4$, non-zero coupling rates are located on a ``staircase-shaped" path in the $(k,l)$ quadrant; for $n>0$ there is at most one pair $(k,l)$ such that $k+l=n$ and $G_{\a,\b,\, \gamma,\delta}^{k;\, l} >0 $. \begin{lemma} Consider an MMP satisfying \eqref{assum}.
-For arbitrary $\a\geq 1,\b\geq 0,\gamma\geq 1,\delta\geq 0$ and $0\leq k\leq \a$, \\
+For TP, attractiveness means that the function $g^1_{*,\b}$ is nonincreasing in $\b$.
+When a ZRP and a TP are dual single jump models (see Remark \ref{rk:duality-zrp-tp}), attractiveness of the first is equivalent to attractiveness of the second. \end{remark}